 This will be the second year Marlena has received an Arlington Heights Garden Club scholarship.
 Marlena graduated from the John Hersey High School in 2019 with a 4.45/3.83 GPA.
 She is studying Engineering Physics at the University of Michigan – Ann Arbor and had a 3.34 GPA as a freshman.

 It was a challenging year for Marlena.
-She had some difficulties transitioning from high school to college and it was a shock having to leave her dorm in the middle of the semester to study online at home.
-After just getting established at school with classes and organizations, she was uprooted to study at home without direct association with instructors and the personal contact of working with her new friends and school groups.
+She had some difficulties transitioning from high school to college and it was a shock having to leave her dorm in the middle of the semester to study online from home.
+After just getting established with classes and organizations, she was uprooted to study at home without direct association with instructors and the personal contact of working with her new friends and school groups.

 This disruption assisted her in thinking about her major; she chose to continue learning about the environment instead of striking out into a new endeavor.
 The Engineering Physics major she chose provides her with an opportunity to pursue her love of physics and select additional classes centered on the environment but from a variety of engineering perspectives.

 Marlena has been an Executive Board member of the First-Generation Engineers Club, the Polish Club, MSTEM Academies, and the BlueLab Thailand Club, which helps a city in Thailand with flooding mitigation.
-She also received a research position where she assists in developing a computer model to simulate tree growth under changing climate conditions.
+She also received a research position where she is assisting in developing a computer model to simulate tree growth under changing climate conditions.

 Ashley Roscoe, Arlington Heights, IL

 This will be the forth year Ashley has received an Arlington Heights Garden Club scholarship.
 Ashley graduated from Hersey High School with a 3.7/4.0 GPA.
 She is attending the University of Wisconsin at Whitewater.
 Her goal is to become a Fish and Wildlife officer and she is well on her way with a 2.96/4.0 GPA.
 Ashley is majoring in Environmental Science with a Certificate in GIS.